tldr-pages/tldr/pages/common/cs-resolve.md

 `cs resolve --tree {{groupId}}:{{artifactId}}:{{artifactVersion}}`

-- Resolve dependency tree in a reverse order (from a dependency to its dependees):
+- Resolve dependency tree in a reverse order (from a dependency to its dependencies):

 `cs resolve --reverse-tree {{groupId}}:{{artifactId}}:{{artifactVersion}}`